 The study used a mixed-methods approach and a purposive sample of invited schools.
 These schools were representative of schools in the Pikes Peak region of Colorado and included grades kindergarten through high school.
 Students, teachers, and parents were surveyed or interviewed for the study.
 A teacher focus group was also conducted.

 Study Revealed Praise for Programs

 Results from the evaluation indicate a high level of enthusiasm for the educational programs presented.
-There was also a near unanimous agreement from students, teachers and parents about the potential to market these programs to schools and the general public.
-A high level of praise was given to the Space Foundation personnel in terms of their talent, knowledge and professionalism, not to mention the overwhelming enthusiasm for the educational programs themselves.
-The visitors felt their field trip was a worthwhile experience and a good use of school time and resources.
-Most indicated they would like to return and would encourage colleagues, friends and family to visit the Space Foundation.
+There was also a near-unanimous agreement from students, teachers, and parents about the potential to market these programs to schools and the general public.
+A high level of praise was given to the Space Foundation personnel in terms of their talent, knowledge, and professionalism, not to mention the overwhelming enthusiasm for the educational programs themselves.
+The visitors felt their field trip was a worthwhile experience and good use of school time and resources.
+Most indicated they would like to return and would encourage colleagues, friends, and family to visit the Space Foundation.
 Both teachers and parents reported that the visit was a good educational experience for the students.
 The most common assessment of SOS used the word "amazing" to describe the experience.
 Overall, the evaluation underscores the consensus that the Wonders of the Universe/SOS programs are a valuable educational resource.

 Let SOS take you for a spin around the Wonders of the Universe and be amazed!